 Cleaning guidelines

 Cleaning guidelines have been developed based on advice from the WA Department of Health, in consultation with the United Worker's Union.
-The guidelines have been updated to reinforce that equipment and items that are used by multiple staff or students (such as sporting equipment, musical instruments and iPads) should be disinfected between use.
-Frequently Asked Questions for cleaning schools and workplaces have been developed.

 These guidelines must be followed by any staff undertaking cleaning duties in schools and other workplaces.